humeval/humeval.github.io/index.md

 We welcome work on the above topics and more from any subfield of NLP (and ML/AI more generally), with a particular focus on evaluation of systems that produce language as output.

-In addition to the general track for technical papers, there will be discussion and poster sessions, and a special Shared Task Proposals track.

-### Paper Submission Information

-#### Long Papers:

-Long papers must describe substantial, original, completed and unpublished work.
-Wherever appropriate, concrete evaluation and analysis should be included.

-Long papers may consist of up to eight (8) pages of content, plus unlimited pages of references.
-Final versions of long papers will be given one additional page of content (up to 9 pages) so that reviewers' comments can be taken into account.

-Long papers will be presented orally or as posters as determined by the program committee.
-The decisions as to which papers will be presented orally and which as poster presentations will be based on the nature rather than the quality of the work.
-There will be no distinction in the proceedings between long papers presented orally and as posters.

-#### Short Papers:

-Short paper submissions must describe original and unpublished work.
-Please note that a short paper is not a shortened long paper.
-Instead short papers should have a point that can be made in a few pages.
-Some kinds of short papers are small, a focused contributions, a negative result, an opinion piece, an interesting application nugget

-Short papers may consist of up to four (4) pages of content, plus unlimited pages of references.
-Final versions of short papers will be given one additional page of content (up to 5 pages) so that reviewers' comments can be taken into account.

-Short papers will be presented orally or as posters as determined by the program committee.
-While short papers will be distinguished from long papers in the proceedings, there will be no distinction in the proceedings between short papers presented orally and as posters.

-Review forms will be made available prior to the deadlines.
-For more information on applicable policies, see the [ACL Policies for Submission, Review, and Citation](https://www.aclweb.org/adminwiki/index.php?title=ACL_Policies_for_Submission,_Review_and_Citation).

-#### Ethics Policy

-Authors are required to honour the ethical code set out in the [ACL Code of Ethics](https://www.aclweb.org/portal/content/acl-code-ethics).

-The consideration of the ethical impact of our research, use of data, and potential applications of our work has always been an important consideration, and as artificial intelligence is becoming more mainstream, these issues are increasingly pertinent.
-We ask that all authors read the code, and ensure that their work is conformant to this code.
-Where a paper may raise ethical issues, we ask that you include in the paper an explicit discussion of these issues, which will be taken into account in the review process.
-We reserve the right to reject papers on ethical grounds, where the authors are judged to have operated counter to the code of ethics, or have inadequately addressed legitimate ethical concerns with their work.

-#### Paper Submission and Templates

-Submission is electronic, using the Softconf START conference management system.
-The submission site will be announced shortly.
-Both long and short papers must follow the [ACL Author Guidelines](https://www.aclweb.org/adminwiki/index.php?title=ACL_Author_Guidelines).